dreamvo/gilfoyle/DESIGN.md

 # Overview

 Over time, media streaming evolved in a good way.
 Users can host videos for free, they can enjoy fast and adaptative streaming.
 But these pros often come with some conditions or limitations.
 For example, you are required to agree to the service's business model (YouTube, Vimeo, ...), you have to agree with the upload rate limit, bad transcoding settings making your content looking ugly.
 Also, at an enterprise grade, your needs may be huge but you don't want to relay on another SaaS/PaaS to host your content, as it can become very expansive.
 So Gilfoyle is a simple start to setup a media streaming server at your own scale.
-It's simple to **setup**, to **scale**, it's **customizable**, it's **decentralized** over the IPFS network, also it's free and open source.
+It's simple to **setup**, to **scale**, it's **customizable**, also it's free and open source.

 As you may ask, why would we create another open-source video streaming server?
 [PeerTube](https://github.com/Chocobozzz/PeerTube), [D.Tube](https://d.tube/), already does the job, right?
 Yes.
 Gilfoyle takes those projects as an aknownledgment to create an alternate solution to the common problem.
 Gilfoyle is also a bit different: it's not a social network or a federated video streaming platform.
 It's a self-hosted service that only handle video/audio hosting, transcoding and streaming.

-To resume, Gilfoyle is a **self-hosted**, **decentralized** and **open source** version of existing SaaS such as [api.video](https://api.video/), [Dailymotion Cloud](https://dmcloud.net/) or [mux](https://mux.com/).
+To resume, Gilfoyle is a **self-hosted** and **open source** version of existing SaaS such as [api.video](https://api.video/), [Dailymotion Cloud](https://dmcloud.net/) or [mux](https://mux.com/).

 ## Goals and Non-Goals